datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 * Updated the version of the Java AWS SDK that OpsCenter uses due to EOL of the previous version.
 WARNING: Some generic s3 providers only support the older version of the SDK.
 OpsCenter is not yet able to back up to providers using the older SDK version.
 (OPSC-17745)
 * Fixed a bug that could cause the backup status of a node to be switched from “completed” to “running” and thus prevent cleanup from running.
 (OPSC-17775)
 * Fixed an issue where backup location validation would fail for non-Azure locations.
 (OPSC-17780)
-* Fixed an issue where a backup failure during early setup could block the triggering of subsequent scheduled backups, resulting in missed backup runs.
-(OPSC-17837)

 ## Best Practice Service
 * The authentication error triggered when a cluster connection attempt is initiated by a Best Practice rule is downgraded to a non-blocking debug message to prevent false failure notifications.
 (OPSC-16230)